Get your free Information Pack

-Some acoustic neuromas may not need immediate treatment.
-This is usually when they are small and not causing symptoms.
-If on 'watch and wait', you will see your specialist for regular check ups/MRI scans every 3, 6 or 12 months.
+Some acoustic neuromas may not need immediate treatment, this is usually when they are small and not causing symptoms.
+If this is the case, you'll usually be put on active monitoring (also called "watch and wait") and you'll see your specialist for regular check ups or MRI scans every 3, 6 or 12 months.

-Surgery is usually only used to remove larger tumours as it can result in the loss of hearing in the affected ear.
+Neurosurgery is usually only used to remove larger acoustic neuroma brain tumours as it can result in the loss of hearing in the affected ear.
 Your surgeon will explain what is involved in the procedure and potential risks and complications.
 The surgeon may leave a small part of the tumour to prevent damage to the facial nerve.
 Any tumour cells that are left behind can be treated with stereotactic radiosurgery.

 You may wish to discuss the possibility of having a 'bone anchored hearing aid' with your surgeon.
 This diverts sound from your affected ear to your good ear.
 Occasionally surgery can result in damage to the facial nerve, causing your face to droop on one side or difficulty in closing that eye.